 Stop By Trafalgar Square!

-Trafalgar Square is also in central London in the City of Westminster.
+Trafalgar Square is also in central London in the City of Westminster and is an easy stop during your 24 hours in London.
 There is a lot of hustle and bustle in this square.
 Within the square there is a fountain, the National Gallery, a church and several statues and monuments.
 Look out for the four lion statues by Nelson’s column.

 Eat Fish & Chips!